dasoldasol/dasoldasol.github.io/_posts/EBS.md

     - General Purpose SSD(gp2) : it can handle small, random I/O operations
     - Provisioned IOPS SSD(io1) : suitable for I/O-intensive database workloads such as MongoDB, Oracle, MySQL.
   - HHD-backed voluems : optimal performance ONLY when I/O operations are large and sequential.

+- You have triggered the creation of a snapshot of your EBS volume attached to an Instance Store-backed EC2 Instance and is currently on-going.
+At this point, what are the things that the EBS volume can or cannot do?
+  - **A) The volume can be used as normal while the snapshot is in progress**
+  - EBS snapshots occur **asynchronously**.
+This means that the point-in-time snapshot is created immediately, but the status of the snapshot is `pending` until the snapshot is complete.
+In-progress snapshot is **not affected** by ongoing reads and writes to **the volume** hence, you can still use the volume.